DialmasterOrg/Youtarr/README.md

 4. Once you set your download directory, you will need to restart the app.
 From the command line just to `./stop.sh` and then `./start.sh`

    Each video will be placed in a directory named for the Youtube channel it came from.

+## Login Troubleshooting

+**If you find that you are unable to login to Youtarr and get an error message that says**: "_Invalid Plex Account.
+You must use the Plex account associated to this Youtarr server._"

+You may have a Plex token that is incorrectly associated to Youtarr.
+You can fix this by "resetting" the token that Youtarr stores by:

+1. Shut Youtarr down or stop the docker container.
+2. Edit config/config.json, edit the line that says plexApiKey by removing the stored key.
+After you are done the line should look like: `"plexApiKey": "",`
+3. Restart Youtarr and reload it in your browser.

 ## Accessing Youtarr from Outside Your Network